MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     As part of this import, the SLC key is imported and automatically set as archived.

-3. When you have uploaded each file, run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) to identify the imported key that matches the currently active SLC key in AD RMS, which will become the active tenant key for your Azure Rights Management service.
+3. When you have uploaded each file, run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) to specify which imported key matches the currently active SLC key in your AD RMS cluster.

 4. Use the [Disconnect-AadrmService](/powershell/aadrm/vlatest/disconnect-aadrmservice) cmdlet to disconnect from the Azure Rights Management service: